 1. What Do You Sell?

-This should be the easiest one for you to answer- especially if you’ve already thought about this in terms of search engine keywords (via something like the AdWords Keyword Planner tool).
+This should be the easiest one for you to answer- especially if you’ve already thought about this in terms of search engine keywords (via the Keyword Search tool in your Google Advertising account or by using a service such as SEMRush).
 You know what your category is and that people want it.
 You know what words they use to describe it.

 If not, you may need a more basic article or my forthcoming book The Cowbell Principle.